Why register multiple domains?

 Meta tags.
 These are HTML tags that contain info to help search engines know what your site’s about.
-They help describe your website in search engine results (see Tag, you’re it).
+They help describe your website in search engine results.

 Website navigation.
 This covers all the links on your site and how visitors navigate from page to page.
 Like visitors, search engines rely on good navigation to get around your site.

 In the world of SEO, a broken link is like hitting a brick wall.
 Make sure all the URLs in your navigation are valid.

 Sitemap.
 A sitemap is essentially a map or directory of all the pages in your website.
 It guides search engines throughout your site with the names and locations of pages.
 Learn more about sitemaps.